 The second important feature Yoast offers is a readability analyser.
 This provides information as used by Google to determine if your content is easy to read.

 In an ideal world, each of your pages needs a Green tick for SEO & Readability.

 Off page SEO is the same for wordpress as it is for other website platforms.

 Backlinks at the fuel that powers search engine rankings and building these links is at the heart of off-page SEO.
 It is everything that you do to your site off-page.

 This also includes social media activity.

-* We have several website hosting options, depending on your sites performance needs...... see our hosting options for more details
+* We offer several server specifications, depending on your sites performance needs...... see here for more details

 If you are looking for a new website that will work for you as a 24/7 online sales tool, generating new sales & enquiries for your business, you need to make certain that you choose the best foundation to build your success upon.
 Not all websites are the same. we have a proven record in delivering results for our clients....

 As an experienced agency providing specialist web design, we cover not only the local Bedford area, but also; Hitchin, Northampton, Milton Keynes, Luton, Hitchin and everywhere in between.

 Additionally, we also have clients nationwide across the UK who choose Deeho as their website development consultants because we specialise in making their websites work for them.